dakotoayasemale/Short-Lnk-App/readme.md

 Short Lnk
-This is short lnk Application developed with Meteor
+This is short lnk Application developed with Meteor By Dakoto Ayasemale